EIP-8151 - ECDSA Authority Deactivation Aware ecRecover

 Protocol-Level Modification

 Modifying ecRecover at the protocol level is chosen because many deployed contracts that rely on ecRecover for signature-based authorization (e.g., ERC-20 permit implementations) are immutable and cannot be upgraded to incorporate deactivation checks.
-A protocol-level change ensures these existing contracts automatically benefit from key deactivation without requiring redeployment.
+A protocol-level change ensures these existing contracts automatically benefit from ECDSA authority deactivation without requiring redeployment.

 Returning 32 Zero Bytes

-When a deactivated key is detected, the precompile returns 32 zero bytes rather than triggering an execution failure (success = 0).
+When deactivated ECDSA authority is detected, the precompile returns 32 zero bytes rather than triggering an execution failure (success = 0).
 Currently, malformed v, out of range r/s, and failed recovery all return 32 zero bytes with success = 1, and ecRecover has never used execution failure to signal invalid input.
-Treating a deactivated key as another form of "recovery failed" keeps this convention intact.
+Treating deactivated authority as another form of "recovery failed" keeps this convention intact.

 EIP-2929 Gas Accounting